A typical day at Joy of Living...

-Day Campers bring their lunches and eat with their teams.
+All campers will be provided lunch.
 If there are allergies, counselors are notified so that extra precautions can be taken to keep kids safe.
-Overnight campers will be provided lunch.

 Every day there is something special at camp.
 From canoeing, to horseback riding, to ropes course challenges, kids will get an opportunity to experience a wide variety of new adventures every day!

 Day Camp Wrap-Up

 Campers and counselors tidy their cabins, gather their belongings, and head to the closing rally.
 Overnight Campers take an afternoon break before evening activities.